glide-browser/glide/src/glide/docs/contributing.md

 pnpm bootstrap:mach
 ```

-This will download a copy of the Firefox source code to the `path:engine/` directory, bundle Glide's dependencies, build the docs, and apply all of our patches to the Firefox source code.
+`pnpm bootstrap` will download a copy of the Firefox source code to the `path:engine/` directory, bundle Glide's dependencies, build the docs, apply all of our patches to the Firefox source code.
+`pnpm bootstrap:mach` will download missing system dependencies, and configure Firefox's internal `mach` tool.

 To actually build Glide, you can run: